outermedia/solr-fusion/src/main/doc/user-guide.md

 ## Facets
-Because mapping rules work only on Solr documents, facets are transformed internally into Solr documents where the fields are annotated with the word counts.
+Because mapping rules work only on Solr documents, facets are transformed internally into Solr documents where the fields are annotated with the document counts.
 But only the "facet_fields" of a response are processed, but neither "facet_queries" nor "facet_dates" nor "facet_ranges".

 Sorting of the facet values is done by SolrFusion, because facets of different Solr servers are combined.
 The order of